Funding AI for Good: A Call for Meaningful Engagement: Related Work

-HCI scholars have started to examine the mechanisms behind AI4SG initiatives.
+HCI scholars have started to examine the mechanisms underlying AI4SG projects.
 We highlight two key insights below.
-First, the aspiration to employ AI for social good is not a recent phenomenon; AI4SG should draw lessons learned from prior ``tech for good'' movements~\cite{aula_stepping_2023, lin_come_2024}.
+First, the aspiration to employ a powerful emerging technology for social good is not a recent phenomenon; AI4SG should draw lessons learned from prior ``tech for good'' movements~\cite{aula_stepping_2023, lin_come_2024}.
 ICTD and HCI4D have long explored the development and use of emerging technologies in marginalized communities, especially in the Global South~\cite{walsham_ict4d_2017, dell_ins_2016, avgerou_discourses_2010}.
-Second, while past work often focuses on investigating perspectives of \textit{project teams}---typically AI developers and nonprofit organizations, emerging research highlights \textit{funders’} role in shaping interdisciplinary partnerships~\cite{lin_come_2024, saha_commissioning_2022, erete_method_2023}.
-Through interviews with staff of community organizations participating in AI4SG, ~\citet{lin_come_2024} found that funding agenda influences program goals, proposed solutions, and definitions of success.
-Focusing on nonprofit organizations, other studies show how funding agendas shape their incentives to adopt emerging tech, and collaboration choices~\cite{bopp_disempowered_2017, erete_storytelling_2016, goldenfein_tech_2023}.
+Second, while past work often focused on investigating perspectives of \textit{project teams}---typically AI developers and nonprofit organizations, emerging research highlights \textit{funding agendas’} role in shaping interdisciplinary partnerships~\cite{lin_come_2024, saha_commissioning_2022, erete_method_2023}.
+Through interviews with staff from community organizations participating in AI4SG, \citet{lin_come_2024} found that funding agendas influence program goals, proposed solutions, and definitions of success.
+Focusing on nonprofit organizations, other studies show how funding agendas shape their incentives to adopt emerging tech, and their collaboration choices~\cite{bopp_disempowered_2017, erete_storytelling_2016, goldenfein_tech_2023}.
 AI developers and researchers' approaches to AI ethics and considerations of unintended consequences are also shown to be impacted by funding timeline~\cite{do_thats_2023, widder_its_2023, moitra_ai_2022}.
-Emphasizing the need to examine how power structures impact technology development in social contexts, scholars have taken up Laura Nader’s (1972) call to ``study up'' by focusing on those who shape social systems and exert normative influence~\cite{nader_up_1972}.
-Emerging scholarship in algorithmic fairness~\cite{barabas_studying_2020}, public sector AI~\cite{kawakami_studying_2024}, and machine learning data~\cite{miceli_studying_2022} demonstrates that examining those in power can reveal critical leverage points for more accountable AI development.

-While prior work has highlighted funders' significant influence---primarily through the perspectives of mission-driven organizations and AI developers---we still lack a direct understanding of how funders frame AI’s role in addressing social good challenges.
-In this study, we ``study up'' AI4SG funding documents, through which funders communicate their intentions and envisioned approaches to AI4SG.